 ❱❱ $850 buys a laptop for part-time staff.

-❱❱ $5,000 covers the cost of one semester’s catalog production, including graphic design, printing and postage.
+❱❱ $5,000 covers the cost of marketing for one semester, including the design, advertising, printing and mailing of fliers.

-Volunteer opportunities: Encore Learning is a volunteer-led organization, with administrative support provided by part-time staff.
-Volunteers serve as course instructors who develop and teach semester-long courses over a 4- to 10-week period, in weekly sessions of 1½ to 2 hours.
-Volunteers also recruit new instructors; seek speakers and performances for special events; write and edit course catalogs; initiate and maintain clubs; advise on office technology; organize social functions; and recruit, train and support class aides.
+Volunteer opportunities: Encore Learning is a volunteer-led organization with administrative support provided by part-time staff.
+Volunteers serve as course instructors who develop and teach semester-long courses over a four- to 10-week period.
+Volunteers also recruit new instructors; seek speakers and performers for special events; write and edit course catalogs; initiate and maintain clubs; advise on office technology; organize social functions; and recruit, train and support class aides.
 Encore Learning welcomes volunteers of any age and has worked with college students on academic projects.

 What a donation can do: